dartwork-repo/dartwork-mpl/docs/usage_guide/index.md

 - Fonts: `asset/font/*` (loaded by `dartwork_mpl.font`)
 - Utilities: `simple_layout`, `cm2in`, `make_offset`, `set_decimal`, `save_formats`, `save_and_show` (all in `dartwork_mpl`)
 - Every function/argument is cataloged in `docs/api/index.rst`

+## AI-Assisted Development

+dartwork-mpl is designed to work seamlessly with AI coding assistants.
+Learn how to efficiently create publication-quality graphs with AI assistance:

+- **[AI-Assisted Graph Development](ai_assisted.md)**: Best practices for using AI assistants with dartwork-mpl
+  - Setting up context prompts for Cursor IDE and other tools
+  - Creating plot functions with configurable arguments
+  - Rapid iteration in autoreload-enabled notebooks

 ## See more